Winter Ceremony

 I don’t expect anyone to believe oral tradition provides benefits and beauty that cannot be received elsewhere, until they experience it firsthand.
 Something happens I can’t describe here—there’s that word “description” again—because it cannot be explained in writing, it must be experienced.

-Technology’s seamless integration into our lives makes tech an extension of a person to some degree, but that does not turn online exchanges into legitimate oral tradition.
-I do not know a way to transmit oral teachings via vid chat, even if no record of it is kept.
+Technology’s seamless integration into our lives makes tech an extension of a person to some degree, but that does not turn written exchanges online into oral tradition.
+I do not know how to transmit oral teachings via online chat, even if no record of it is kept.
 Once again, explaining that is beyond the limits of the written word.

-To enter oral tradition with you represents a willingness on both our parts to show up—take responsibly for the moment and be present in it.
+To enter oral tradition with you represents a willingness on both our parts to show up—take responsibility for the moment and be present in it.
 Then unparalleled magic fills us.

 I’m blessed by students who take responsibility for their lives.
-Some live in the now so fully that they make a long-term commitment to learning my oral teachings, so we can moment after moment after moment create mind-boggling changes in our lives.
+Some live in the now so fully that they make a long-term commitment to learning my oral teachings.
+So moment after moment after moment, we can create mind-boggling changes in our lives.

 It’s hard to make that commitment.
 But even if they have insane schedules, relentless financial pressure, or other enormous, daily demands, they make time.
 Lo, their schedules become less crazy, the demands get fewer, the pressure relents, and they move into their dream lives.
 Oral tradition is about living life to the max.